The ‘other’ talk: talking to children and teens about drugs and alcohol

 All this being said, we don’t want young people thinking they can’t come to us if they do mess up.
 Let them know that, no matter what happens, no matter what they take or how much they drink, they can always call you or turn to you for help or a lift home without retribution.
 One parent we’ve heard of laminated ‘Get Out of Jail Free’ cards for their teenagers to use if they needed.
 They could call, get picked up and no questions asked.
 Or you might like to come up with a code word they can text you, no questions asked, and you’ll come and pick them up immediately.
 It’s important to remove barriers so your young person knows they can reach out for help if they or a friend need it.

-This is when you should also get into the deeper legal and social ramifications of drugs and alcohol, such as drink driving, sentences for buying or selling drugs, drug induced psychosis (and legal issues if they supply the drug that caused it) and how being under the influence can affect consent and judgement.
-This last point is particularly important and needs to be talked about in depth, hand-in-hand with the other chats at this age about consent.
+This is when you should also get into the deeper legal and social ramifications of drugs and alcohol, such as drunk driving, sentences for buying or selling drugs, drug-induced psychosis (and legal issues if they supply the drug that caused it) and how being under the influence can affect consent and judgement.
+This last point is particularly important and needs to be talked about in-depth, hand-in-hand with the other chats at this age about consent.
 Chat about why these things might be either illegal or socially unacceptable, and what their options are as well.

 Lastly, we need to keep an eye out for signs that our teens might be doing drugs or drinking excessively, such as withdrawing from their social circles or lacking interest in things they used to enjoy.
 But don’t presume this is because of drugs or alcohol either.